RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - (4) it must be capable of clear expression;
     - (5) it must not contradict any express term of the contract.'
 282-3 (Lord Simon of Glaisdale for the majority)
 - Koompahtoo Local Aboriginal Land Council v Sanpine Pty Ltd (2007) 233 CLR 115
-  - ‘... a right to terminate arises in respect of:
+  - '... a right to terminate arises in respect of:
     - (1) breach of an essential term;
     - (2) breach of a non-essential term causing substantial loss of benefit; or
-    - (3) repudiation (in the sense of “renunciation”).
+    - (3) repudiation (in the sense of "renunciation").
-    - The common thread uniting the three categories is conduct inconsistent with the fundamental postulate of the contractual agreement.’
+    - The common thread uniting the three categories is conduct inconsistent with the fundamental postulate of the contractual agreement.'
 - Laurinda Pty Ltd v Capalaba Park Shopping Centre Pty Ltd (1989) 166 CLR 623
   - Repudiation test
     - Would a reasonable person in the shoes of the innocent party clearly infer that the other party would not be bound by the contract
-      - or would fulfil it only in a manner substantially inconsistent with that party's obligations and in no other way?’
+      - or would fulfil it only in a manner substantially inconsistent with that party's obligations and in no other way?'
 - ELEMENTS of discharge by doctrine of frustration
   - Supervening event
   - Radical change to contract